Is there an SAT or ACT requirement?

 The maximum amount of income allowed for an applicant to show need varies because each family has different circumstances; the FAFSA takes income, number in the family attending college, investments and other items into consideration when determining financial need.
 We provide a conservative estimate of approximate income figures in the college catalog.

 Yes.
 However, we do not have married student housing.
 Married students are responsible for finding off-campus housing.

 How do students hear about C of O?

 Many students hear about us from friends or relatives.
 The Admissions office also has representatives who travel to high schools in Missouri, Arkansas, Oklahoma, Kansas and Illinois.
-Many find C of O through research on the Internet.
+Many find C of O through research on the Internet and through national publicity.

 Is it true that there is a dress code on campus?